fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 flux suspend source oci <repository-name>
 ```

-**Note:** When a OCIRepository has an Artifact and is suspended, and this
+**Note:** When an OCIRepository has an Artifact and it is suspended, and this
 Artifact later disappears from the storage due to e.g. the source-controller
 Pod being evicted from a Node, this will not be reflected in the
 OCIRepository's Status until it is resumed.